zoobzio/soy/SECURITY.md

 ### SQL Injection

-cereal is designed to prevent SQL injection by:
+soy is designed to prevent SQL injection by:
 1. Validating query structure at initialization
 2. Using parameterized queries for all values
 3. Never concatenating user input into SQL strings

 ### Access Control

-cereal does not implement access control - this is the responsibility of:
+soy does not implement access control - this is the responsibility of:
 1. Your application layer
 2. Database-level permissions
 3. Row-level security policies